 Accounting for Shareholder Capital

-The capital accounts come into play in two crucial parts of an S-Corporation's financial and tax reporting.
+The capital accounts come into play in two crucial aspects of an S corporation's financial and tax reporting.
 First, the capital accounts are reported on the company's balance sheets as shareholder equity and loans from shareholders.
-Second, each shareholder's capital account can be summarized on Form 1120S Schedule K-1.
+Then each shareholder's capital account can be summarized on Form 1120S Schedule K-1.

 Investing Cash and Property

 Shareholders can invest either cash or property.
 A shareholder might contribute a computer, a desk, reference books, and software programs to her newly formed S corporation in addition to making a cash investment.
 The value of the shareholder's property is the fair market value of the property or the shareholder's adjusted basis in the property, whichever is less.